Integrability as an attractor of adiabatic flows: Introduction

 A different approach for analyzing the transition between quantum chaos and integrability, which is more relevant to the present work, is based on the scaling analysis of the fidelity susceptibility $\chi$ as a function of integrability breaking perturbations~\cite{leblond2021universality,bulchandani2022onset,pandey2020adiabatic, surace2023weak, orlov2023adiabatic}.
-This approach was previously developed to study quantum phase transitions \cite{zanardi2006ground,venuti2007quantum,kolodrubetz2013classifying}, allowing one to classify universal properties of quantum phases and phase transitions in an observable-independent way.
-When applied to excited states, fidelity susceptibility, together with other probes, enables one to identify the existence of a chaotic but non-ergodic buffer region that generically separates integrable and ergodic regimes.
-This buffer zone is characterized by a maximally divergent fidelity susceptibility and divergent relaxation times~\cite{pandey2020adiabatic,sels2021dynamical,leblond2021universality,bulchandani2022onset}.
-It was recognized that, at or near integrable points, there is a strong qualitative difference between the dynamics of integrability preserving and integrability breaking perturbations~\cite{pandey2020adiabatic,Zhang_2022}.
-If we deal with more than one coupling, then fidelity susceptibilities are the diagonal parts of the full quantum geometric tensor (QGT).
+This approach was previously developed to study quantum phase transitions~\cite{zanardi2006ground,venuti2007quantum,kolodrubetz2013classifying}, allowing one to classify universal properties of quantum phases and phase transitions in an observable-independent way.
+When applied to excited states, fidelity susceptibility, together with other probes, enables one to identify the existence of a chaotic but nonergodic buffer region that generically separates integrable and ergodic/ETH regimes.
+This buffer zone is characterized by a stronger divergence of fidelity susceptibility with system size than in the ETH regime~\cite{pandey2020adiabatic,sels2021dynamical,leblond2021universality,bulchandani2022onset}.
+In a recent work, it was shown that a similar story holds for the emergence of chaos and ergodicity in classical Hamiltonian models with the fidelity susceptibility encoding the complexity of trajectory-preserving canonical transformations~\cite{lim2024defining}.
+Physically, this intermediate chaotic but nonergodic regime--both in quantum and classical systems--can be characterized by the emergence of diverging low-frequency tails of the spectral functions of observables, which are manifested by the slow relaxations of these observables to non-equilibrium states.
+It was also recognized that, at or near integrable points, there is a strong qualitative difference between the dynamics of integrability preserving and integrability breaking perturbations~\cite{pandey2020adiabatic,Zhang_2022}.
+This strong anisotropy motivates the consideration of the full structure of the quantum geometric tensor (QGT) in a parameter manifold containing more than one coupling.
 The QGT defines a natural Riemannian metric structure on the eigenstate manifolds ~\cite{provost1980riemannian,venuti2007quantum, kolodrubetz2013classifying}.
-While the definition of QGT sounds abstract, it is closely related to the long time response of physical observables~\cite{kolodrubetz2017geometry}, quantum Fisher information~\cite{Helstrom1976quantum}, quantum speed limits~\cite{Funo_2017, Bukov_2019}, effective mass~\cite{kolodrubetz2017geometry}, superfluidity and superconductivity~\cite{peotta2023quantum}, and various other physical phenomena (see Ref.~\cite{kolodrubetz2017geometry} for details).
+While the definition of QGT sounds abstract, it naturally extends the notion of fidelity susceptibilities (which are diagonal components of the QGT).
+QGT is closely related to a range of physical phenomena like the long-time response of physical observables~\cite{kolodrubetz2017geometry}, quantum Fisher information~\cite{Helstrom1976quantum}, quantum speed limits~\cite{Funo_2017, Bukov_2019}, effective mass~\cite{kolodrubetz2017geometry}, superfluidity and superconductivity~\cite{peotta2023quantum}, and more (see Ref.~\cite{kolodrubetz2017geometry} for details).